openstack/heat/doc/source/man/heat-db-setup.rst

 .. cmdoption:: -p, --password

-  Specify the password for the 'heat' MySQL user that  will use to connect to the 'heat' MySQL database.
+  Specify the password for the 'heat' MySQL user that the script will use to connect to the 'heat' MySQL database.
 By default, the password 'heat' will be used.

 .. cmdoption:: -r, --rootpw

   Specify the root MySQL password.
 If the script installs the MySQL server, it will set the root password to this value instead of prompting for a password.
 If the MySQL server is already installed, this password will be used to connect to the database instead of having to prompt for it.

 .. cmdoption:: -y, --yes

   In cases where the script would normally ask for confirmation before doing something, such as installing mysql-server, just assume yes.
 This is useful if you want to run the script non-interactively.

 EXAMPLES
 ========